Back to home

 Where is my data stored?

-On AWS in the United States (us-east-1 region).
-Although Nano EASM is based in Australia, we host in the US for sub-processor availability and global low-latency.
-International transfers are governed by the safeguards described in our Privacy Policy.
+On AWS in the United States (us-east-1 region) — chosen for sub-processor availability and global low-latency.
+International transfers follow the safeguards described in our Privacy Policy.
 If you have a data-residency requirement, contact us — we can discuss options under a custom contract.

 Do you train AI on my data?